qjon/angular/projects/tree/README.md

       ]
     })

-You need also init translations and animations module, because Tree needs it to translate all labels and animate expanding and collapsing.
+You need also init animations module, because Tree needs it to animate expanding and collapsing node.

     @NgModule({
       declarations: [